 2. Go for a Shorter Personal Loan Term

 The more quickly a loan is paid back, the less risk there is to the lender.
-This is why you may well find that a lender will give much better rates of interest over shorter loan periods.
+This is why you may well find that a lender will give much better interest rates over shorter loan periods.
 This generally means three to five years.

-You should have a plan for how you intend to repay your debts.
-For the best rate, borrow for shorter periods but you must be able to make the repayments.
+It would help if you had a plan for how you intend to repay your debts.
+For the best rate, borrow for shorter periods, but you must make the repayments.
 These will be higher if you’re not going to spread them over a longer time frame.

 3. Check the Small Print